 Asphalt can be mixed in three different ways, each of them requiring a different process but all of them having minimal environmental concerns.

-Did you know that some water drinking reservoirs are layered in asphalt, just like some landfill caps, water pipelines, and lake beds?
-This is because asphalt doesn’t leach, making it a safe and impenetrable shield.
+Did you know that some drinking water reservoirs are layered in asphalt—just like some landfill caps, water pipelines, and lake beds?
+This is because asphalt doesn’t leach, making it a safe shield.

 This blog post has been updated.